Zanna

 "Zanna" is a song originally written and performed by Belgian musician Luc van Acker and American singer Anna Domino in 1984.
+It was released as single by Wax Trax!
+Records, with two songs on the B-side, Fear In My Heart and Traveling.
+It was also included on Van Acker's album The Ship (1985).

+Van Acker originally wanted more collaborations with Domino, but she preferred a solo career.

+Cover versions

-A successful cover was performed by Belgian musician and songwriter Selah Sue, Tom Barman and The Subs.
+A successful 2011 cover of Zanna was performed by Belgian musician and songwriter Selah Sue, Tom Barman and The Subs.
 This version was released on 25 November 2011 as a digital download in Belgium.
 It is the theme song for the charity event "Music for Life 2011".
 In 2012 the song made a comeback due to the success it had with "Music for Life".
 Van Acker performed at the Suikerrock festival with a 14-year-old girl who was named after the song "Zanna".
 Van Acker has previously met the family in 1998 after having made a remix using the sound of her heartbeat in vitro.
-However, in 2012, music brought the two back together after having found Zanna Ramaekers’s a cappella cover of "Zanna" on YouTube.
-They performed on the stage at Suikerrock and on the Belgian national TV show “Villa Vanthilt”.
+However, in 2012, music brought the two back together after having found Zanna Ramaekers's a cappella cover of "Zanna" on YouTube.
+They performed on the stage at Suikerrock and on the Belgian national TV show "Villa Vanthilt".

 Music video

-A music video to accompany the release of "Zanna" was first released onto YouTube on 28 November 2011 at a total length of three minutes and fifty-seven seconds.
+A music video to accompany the 2011 re-release of "Zanna" was first released onto YouTube on 28 November 2011 at a total length of three minutes and fifty-seven seconds.